psktam/spysheets_demo/README.md

 Or maybe there's something that can be done here with templates that I just don't know enough about.

+At this point, I've gotten a minimal demo `DirectInput` going.
+There are raw pointers all over the place which I imagine can be made a lot cleaner with usages of C++'s smart pointers.

 ## February 23, 2023
 Finally figured out how to get protobuf to be a dependency here.
 Went the route of installing `protobuf` as a system-level package using